bifurcationkit/BifurcationKitDocs.jl/docs/src/guidelines.md

 ## Bifurcation analysis of Cauchy problems

-The goal of this section is to study the dynamics of the Cauchy problem
+The goal of this part is to study the dynamics of the Cauchy problem

 $$\frac{d}{dt}x - F(x,p) = 0. \quad\tag{C}$$

 The equilibria are time independent solutions of (C) hence satisfying (E).
-The previous section can be applied to compute curves of equilibria.
-However, we can do more.
-By discretizing time, we can recast (C) in the general form (E) and look for time dependent solutions as well.
+The previous part can be applied to compute curves of equilibria.
+However, we can do more and look for time dependent solutions as well.

 We can detect the existence of periodic solutions close to $\gamma$.
-This is done automatically and those bifurcation points are stored in `γ.specialpoint` as well with the name of **Hopf bifurcation points**.
+This is done automatically and those bifurcation points are called  **Hopf bifurcation points**.

 ### Branch switching at Hopf points